krdarrah/trigBoard_docs/docs/solar.rst

 * Based on the `Texas Instruments BQ25570RGRR <https://www.ti.com/lit/ds/symlink/bq25570.pdf?ts=1622226249291&ref_url=https%253A%252F%252Fwww.ti.com%252Fstore%252Fti%252Fen%252Fp%252Fproduct%252F%253Fp%253DBQ25570RGRR>`_ Energy Harvesting IC with MPPT (Maximum Power Point Tracking) and <1uA Quiescent Current Draw.
 Configured for 80% MPPT by default (most common for solar panels)

-* Built in 2.5F High Quality Super Capacitor - allowing for continuous charge/discharge cycles with minimal degradation across a wide operating temperature range.
+* Built-in 2.5F High Quality Super Capacitor - allowing for continuous charge/discharge cycles with minimal degradation across a wide operating temperature range.
 Can be operated with only a super capacitor making for a battery free IoT system!

 * Charge voltage set to 5V, but can be customized with simple component changes

-* Automatic Switchover circuit to battery backup for mission critical applications, in case super capacitor fully depletes.
+* Automatic Switchover circuit to battery backup for mission-critical applications, in situations where the super capacitor may fully deplete.
 A "DETECT" output signal can be wired to trigBoard (or other host processor) to indicate if on battery backup or solar power NOTE: Battery backup is purely optional and the board does not charge this battery, which is why it can be any battery within 2-5V.
 Could be 4.2V lithium cell or a set of AAA batteries.
 The board simply gives a smooth uninterrupted switchover to the battery to ensure the notifications continue being sent.
 This is a clever circuit because it's not just a "highest voltage wins" kind of circuit like OR'ing diodes, but rather a priority circuit so that it will always use solar power if it's able to, even if the solar power voltage is less than the backup battery voltage.

 * Pre-Charge Button to allow users to charge the super capacitor directly from the battery to set an initial condition for the system - also note that the trigSolar board operation requires >1V of charge on the super capacitor at all times.
 This would naturally occur under normal solar charging, but to "kickstart" the board, can simply just hold the precharge button for a few seconds or until the output is enabled.